EBZebra/docs/edge/source/guide/configreference.md

 	<SignalRefresh value="1000"/>

 ### BatteryRefresh
-Specifies the refresh rate of the battery display, see the Battery API for more information.
-Not applicable to the Enterprise Tablet
+Specifies the refresh rate (in milliseconds) of the battery display.
+See the Battery API for more information.
+Does not apply to the Enterprise Tablet.
+Note: Not supported on Android devices, which employ an asynchronous battery notification scheme that fires a batteryEvent only when the battery level changes, and is more power-efficient than polling.

-> Note: On Android devices the battery notification is asynchronous.
-For this reason, BatteryRefresh is not supported on Android devices.
-The effect of this is that a batteryEvent is fired only when the battery level changes.
-This has been done to save battery power compared to polling.

 **Possible Values**